-The first major developments in the theory of conformal mapping originated with the mapping theorem of Riemann (1851), who proved the existence of a unique analytic mapping between any two simply-connected, analytic domains:

-Riemann Mapping Theorem: Let D be a simply-connected region.
-Then there exists a bijective conformal map $f: D \to U$ , where U is the open unit disk.
-By extension, if G is a another simply-connected domain, there exists a mapping $g: G \to U$ .
-Hence, there exists a composite mapping operation, $f \cdot g^{-1}: D \to G$ , between two arbitrary simply-connected domains.
+of Riemann, who proved the existence of a unique analytic mapping between any two simply-connected, analytic domains.
+Briefly, let D be a simply-connected region.
+Then there exists a bijective conformal map $f: D \to U$, where U is the open unit disk.
+By extension, if G is a another simply-connected domain, there exists a mapping $g: G \to U$.
+Hence, there exists a composite mapping operation, $f \cdot g^{-1}: D \to G$, between two arbitrary simply-connected domains.
+Figure 2 illustrates the Riemann mapping theorem between three domains pertinent to the current discussion.